Vought SB2U Vindicator: U.S. Navy

 During the attack on Pearl Harbor, seven Vindicators from the U.S. squadron VMSB-231 were destroyed at Ewa Field.

 U.S. Marine Corps

 VMSB-231 and VMSB-241 were the only two USMC squadrons that fielded the Marine-specific SB2U-3 between March 1941 and September 1943.
 VMSB-241's Vindicators saw combat at the Battle of Midway in June 1942.
 Airmen with experience in more modern aircraft spoke disparagingly of SB2Us as "vibrators" or "wind indicators" in their later combat assignments.
-Captain Richard E. Fleming piloted a SB2U-3 Vindicator in an attack on the Japanese cruiser Mikuma on 5 June 1942, for which he was posthumously awarded the Medal of Honor.
+Captain Richard E. Fleming led a wing of dive bombers, including 6 SB2U-3 Vindicator in an attack on the Japanese cruiser Mikuma on 5 June 1942, but was shot down by anti-aircraft fire during the attack, for which he was posthumously awarded the Medal of Honor.